JKHeadley/rest-hapi/README.md

 ## Authorization
 rest-hapi takes advantage of the ``scope`` property within the ``auth`` route config object of a hapi endpoint.
-Each generated endpoint has it's ``scope`` property set based on two model properties within the ``routeOptions`` object.
+Each generated endpoint has its ``scope`` property set based on two model properties within the ``routeOptions`` object.
 The first is a ``scope`` property that, when set, is applied to all generated endpoints for that model.
 The second is an action specifi scope property that only applies to endpoints corresponding with the action.
 A list of these action scope properties can be seen below:

 * ``createScope``: value is added to the scope of any endpoint that creates model documents
 * ``readScope``: value is added to the scope of any endpoint that retrieves documents and can be queried against